FACTBOX-The next European Commission - nominees so far

 NETHERLANDS: No nominee yet.
 Finance Minister Jeroen Dijsselbloem, the chairman of euro zone finance ministers, has been mentioned for the economics job.
 Foreign Minister Frans Timmermans is also a possible EU foreign policy chief.

-POLAND: Foreign Minister Radek Sikorski nominated as a contender for the EU foreign policy job.
+POLAND: Foreign Minister Radek Sikorski has been nominated as a contender for the EU foreign policy job, according to Poland's state-owned news agency PAP.

-PORTUGAL: Secretary of State Carlos Moedas nominated.
-He was previously in charge of government liaison with Lisbon's lenders under Portugal's EU/IMF bailout that ended in May.
+PORTUGAL: No nominee yet.
+Deputy Prime Minister Paulo Portas and EU lawmaker Maria Joao Rodrigues are among names mentioned.

 SLOVAKIA: Maros Sefcovic, commissioner in charge of cooperation among EU institutions, renominated.